Which Business Expenses Can Reduce Tax Liability in Ireland?

 Getting clear on what you can and can’t deduct

-Buying a new suit to attend a meeting would not be tax deductible while if you are in a specialist job like a diver or miner, the workwear you need for those are specialised to that work and therefore would be deductible.
+Buying a new suit to attend a meeting would not be tax deductible while if you are in a specialist job like a diver or miner, the workwear you need for those is specialised to that work and therefore would be deductible.

 Use of your Home